jmilet/Queue/README.md

 IO.inspect Queue.state queue
 ```

-It monitors process while being waiting for writing into or reading from the queue.
+It monitors processes while they are waiting for writing into or reading from the queue.

 ## Installation